adnammit/reactLogin/README.md

         );
     }
     ```
+* because our app uses several different components as 'top' components depending on routing, all of our router components need to be classes (App, Greetings, SignupPage)

+#### ROUTES.JS
+* your route requires two props:
+    - the path
+    - the component being rendered
+* `IndexRoute` is like a default root route -- "when nothing else is specified, display this"

+#### SIGNUPFORM
+* our form will need state and needs to be a class component

+Quick updates : - with React now you can use the tag ref="username" then you can access the element with this.refs.username so you can just setState onSubmit this.refs.username.value. - with ES6/2015 you are not always forced to bind the context, you can instead use the arrow function so the context of the function is automatically the one where the function is called!
+Ex: onChange={ this.onChange.bind(this) }
+becomes
+onChange={ (ev) => this.onChange(ev) }﻿

 ## TO DO:
 * `import` statements require extensions -- that's weird. shouldn't webpack be taking care of that?
+* routes don't actually live in the routes file -- make it so